-[SC] Russia was among the first nations in the world to face political terrorism when in the 1870s the leftist People's Will group launched the hunt for Tsar Alexander II.
+Russia was among the first nations in the world to face political terrorism when in the 1870s the leftist People's Will group launched the hunt for Tsar Alexander II.
 The terrorist trend continued into the twentieth century; in 1918, the Socialist Revolutionary Party attempted to assassinate Lenin.
 Eradicated by Stalin, terrorism resurfaced in the 1990s, when Russia found itself under attack by Chechen separatists.
 Legitimacy of political terrorism as the last refuge of the oppressed has been actively debated in Russia for more than a century, and the fact that terrorist groups in question ranged from proto-Marxists to the pseudo-Islamic has made Russian discourse on terrorism uncommonly rich.
 We will be using a variety of primary sources, such as terrorists’ manifestos and memoirs, as well as conceptual critiques of terror, starting with Dostoyevsky’s novel Demons.
 First, we will wrestle with the definition of “terrorism” as opposed to “terror.”
 Second, we will explore the place of terrorism in a revolutionary movement and war.
 Third, we will look at the counter-terrorism measures applied by the Russian government in the past and now.
 A case study of terrorism in Russia will hopefully help us to answer a number of questions that are highly relevant today.

-If Overenrolled: Preference given to senior and junior political science majors who require the course, then majors by rank, then non-majors.
+How to handle overenrollment: Preference given to senior and junior political science majors who require the course, then majors by rank, then non-majors.

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: Emphasis on class discussion, oral presentations, and written work.